bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

 ------------------------

 With the data collected and chunked, the next step is to implement the RAG pattern.
-Luckily Langchain and Langchain.js have some builtin flows to help with that.
+Luckily LangChain and LangChain.js have some builtin flows to help with that.
 The usual flow is to index all your documents which involves:

 1. Creating `Document` objects